A Partnership with Dallas County Promise

 - Students must be graduating from a participating Dallas County Promise high school located in Dallas County (Texas)

 - Verified Pell Grant eligibility as defined by the FAFSA or the equivalent demonstrated need as defined by the TASFA

-- Students must complete the Dallas County Promise Pledge by January 15
+- Students must complete the requirements for the Dallas County Promise Path

 - Graduate from a Dallas County Promise eligible high school

-- Complete at least 50 hours and an Associate of Arts or Associate of Science degree within three years of graduating from high school while earning a 3.500 cumulative GPA from a DCCCD school.
-This normally requires two years of study following high school graduation.
-Early entry to SMU in less than two years will be reviewed according to the student’s likelihood to complete an SMU bachelor’s degree within five semesters of entry to the University.
-(Note: Associate of Applied Arts and Associate of Applied Science degrees do not meet this requirement.)
+- Complete an Associate of Arts or Associate of Science degree within two years of graduating from high school while earning a 3.500 cumulative GPA from a Dallas College school (Note: Associate of Applied Arts, Teaching (AT), and Associate of Applied Science degrees do not meet this requirement.)

-Selected finalists will be invited to interview at SMU in mid-March and the scholarship recipients will be notified by April 1.
-For more information about applying for admission, scholarships or financial aid as well as fee waivers, contact Rod Jackson, Senior Associate Director of Undergraduate Admission, at 214-768-2058 or email@example.com.
+For more information about applying for admission, scholarships or financial aid as well as fee waivers, contact Rod Jackson, Senior Associate Director of Undergraduate Admission, at 214-768-2058 or firstname.lastname@example.org.
+For Dallas County Promise Scholarship recipients currently attending Dallas College, please contact Lissette Zavala, Transfer Admission Counselor, at 214-768-8724 or email@example.com.